Shadow Views

 Design guidance

-• Keep rendering logic in the React component.
+- Keep rendering logic in the framework component (React or Vue).

-• Keep store reads in the React layer or in injected services, not in ad hoc DOM callbacks.
+- Keep store reads in the component layer or in injected services, not in ad hoc DOM callbacks.